 Multimodal database for SQL, graph, and vector search

-AionDB is a multimodal database, also known as a multi-model database, designed to keep relational data, graph relationships, and vector embeddings in one Rust engine.
+AionDB is a multimodal (multi-model) database in Rust.
+Relational data, graph relationships, and vector embeddings live in one engine.

-The practical goal is to avoid copying the same application data into a SQL database, a graph database, and a vector database when the product needs hybrid queries.
+The point is to stop copying the same application data into a SQL database, a graph database, and a vector database whenever a query needs all three.

 Why a multimodal database?

-Modern applications often need several data shapes at once:
+Many applications need several data shapes at once:

-AionDB exposes those models through one PostgreSQL-compatible system.
-Tables stay the source of truth, while graph and vector queries can operate over the same records.
+AionDB exposes the three through one PostgreSQL-compatible engine.
+Tables remain the source of truth.
+Graph and vector queries operate over the same rows.

 Hybrid queries